 Kakapo: The largest and only flightless parrot in the world is also one of the rarest birds of New Zealand, less than 100 surviving only on southern offshore islands.
 They are nocturnal (kaka = parrot, po = night), vegetarians with a good sense of smell and live over 70 years.
 Males compete for females in an arena by performing against others with thousands of deep booming calls and lots of wing-spreading.
 Unused to predators other than Haast’s Eagle and even well sheltered from them by the canopy, their motivation to defend themselves is very low, they just freeze and try not to be seen.

 Kea: The only mountain parrot in the world has grown extremely intelligent in finding food, thanks to its tough environment.
-They are cheeky and playful and quite the opposite of the clumsy Kakapo, sliding down roofs, making somersaults and de-constructing anything from shoes to cars, some tests claim them more intelligent than dolphins.
-Because Kea attacked and wounded sheep (to them a sort of replacement for the Moa), at least 150‘000 were killed until 1970.
-Now less than 5‘000 are left.
+They are cheeky and playful and quite the opposite of the clumsy Kakapo, sliding down roofs, making somersaults and de-constructing anything from shoes to cars, some tests claim them more intelligent than dolphins and in some places they put up Kea playgrounds and gyms to distract them for example from logging operations.
+Because Kea attacked and wounded sheep (to them a sort of replacement for the Moa), at least 150,000 were killed until 1970.
+Now less than 5,000 are left.

 Kaka: A specialised forest parrot similar to the Kea and similarly playful, they are skilled in harvesting anything from grubs to nectar.
 They recover very well on offshore islands, in any forest whithout stoats there is a good chance of survival.

 Kokako: One of the birds that contributed to the once magical New Zealand dawn chorus, sounding something like a jazz flute.
 It was once down to 350 pairs only and now slowly recovers thanks to conservation efforts.
 This beautiful and large bird doesn’t fly much but rather hops around the forest.